 4 years of experience

-This is Joanne Rodd's avatar and link to their profile
+This is Shawna Shelton's avatar and link to their profile

 Offering therapy in WA

-I am licensed in Washington with 38 years of professional work experience.
-I have experience in helping clients with relationship issues, family conflicts, motivation, self esteem, and confidence, & coping with life changes.
+I am licensed in Washington with 14 years of professional work experience.
+I have experience in helping clients with depression, stress and anxiety, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-This is Lauren Herrera's avatar and link to their profile
+This is Amber Noone's avatar and link to their profile

 Offering therapy in WA

-This is Erin Burvee's avatar and link to their profile
+This is Sharon Mast's avatar and link to their profile

 Offering therapy in WA